-Kurt Angle and Shane McMahon wanted to prove a point and steal the show at the 2001 King of the Ring pay-per-view.
-They did just that, but in doing so, they nearly sent each other, and Shane’s father, Vince, to an early grave!
+Kurt Angle and Shane McMahon stole the show at the 2001 King of the Ring.
+In doing so, they nearly sent Shane’s dad Vince McMahon to an early grave!

 Kurt Angle, Shane McMahon, and the Match that Panicked Vince McMahon